Python Setup & related tips

 Virtual Environments to avoid ‘DLL Hell’

-Python-like just about every language needs the means to address the problem of ‘DLL Hell’ (the challenge of dependencies and versions of the language).
+Python-like, just about every language needs the means to address the problem of ‘DLL Hell’ (the challenge of dependencies and versions of the language).
 This can be overcome using PyEnv and virtualenv as a command-line capability.
-Details of managing it VS Code can be found here which makes use of Conda.
+Details on managing it with VS Code can be found here; it uses Conda.
 (Conda vs PyEnv info here) A colleague of mine also pointed out that PyCharm (part of the JetBrains family of IDEs has a graceful means to manage these challenges as well, explanation here, thanks @Nagesh).

 Using correct Python version – pyenv